hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 The interactive queue on Orchestra offers a great way to test commands to make sure they perform the way you intend before adding them a script.
 Now that we know the STAR command executed properly, we want to create a script with some flexibility that will take a filename as input to run the STAR command.

+####### Positional parameters

-We can specify a filename as input using positional parameters.
+We can specify a filename as input using **positional parameters**.
 Positional parameters allow flexibility within a script.

-"The command-line arguments $1, $2, $3,...$9 are positional parameters, with $0 pointing to the actual command, program or shell script, and $1, $2, $3, ...$9 as the arguments to the command."
-This basically means that "Script Name" == $0, "First Parameter" == $1, "Second Parameter" == $2 and so on...
+*The command-line arguments $1, $2, $3,...$9 are positional parameters, with $0 pointing to the actual command, program or shell script, and $1, $2, $3, ...$9 as the arguments to the command."
+This basically means that "Script Name" == $0, "First Parameter" == $1, "Second Parameter" == $2 and so on...*

-For example, let's create a script called `word_count.sh` to count the number of words, lines, and characters in a specified file:
+To explore positional parameters, let's create a script called `word_count.sh` to count the number of words, lines, and characters in a specified file:

 ```
 $ vim word_count.sh